-MESSAGE MEANING ACTION

-MUST BE LOCAL Action allowed only for Check code; correct

-local is being performed variable.

-on global variable.

-MUST BE TYPE BYTE Symbol must be type byte Check symbol:

-in this context. correct if illegal or

-change to type byte.

-MUST BE TYPE LOGICAL Only a logical variable Check expression;

-can appear in a Boolean change to logical expression. variable.

-MUST BE VALUE FORMAL A reference parameter is Check parameter; PARAMETER not legal in this change to formal context. parameter.
-NESTED PROCEDURE NOT A procedure declaration Check code; remove ALLOWED is within another procedure declaration procedure. for other procedure.
-NESTED REPEAT FACTOR Repeat factor inside a repeat factor is not allowed.
-Check code.

-MESSAGE MEANING ACTION NOT END OF COMMENT Two greater-than symbols are separated by one or more blanks.
-If intended as comment, remove blanks so symbols are adjacent (>>).
+MESSAGE MEANING ACTION MUST BE INTEGER TYPE The only valid type for this construct is integer.
+Check code; use integer.
+MUST BE INTEGER, LOGICAL OR BYTE A one-word quantity is expected in this context.
+Check code; correct to use one-word quantity.
+MUST BE LOCAL Action allowed only for local is being performed on global variable.
+Check code; correct variable.
+MUST BE TYPE BYTE Symbol must be type byte in this context.
+Check symbol: correct if illegal or change to type byte.
+MUST BE TYPE LOGICAL Oniy a logical variable can appear in a Boolean expression.
+Check expression; change to logical variable.
+MUST BE TYPE PROCEDURE In this context, procedure must be typed.
+Check code: change to typed procedure.
+MUST BE VALUE FORMAL PARAMETER A reference parameter is not legal in this context.
+Check parameter; change to formal parameter.
+NESTED PROCEDURE NOT ALLOWED A procedure declaration is within another procedure.
+Check code: remove procedure declaration for other procedure.
+NESTED REPEAT FACTOR Repeat factor inside a repeat factor is not allowed Check code.
+NOT END OF COMMENT Two greater-than symbols are separated by one or more blanks.
+If intended as comment, remove blanks so sym- bols are adjacent (>>).
 NOT INTRINSIC FILE A file specified as an intrinsic file in INTRINSIC statement is not an intrinsic file.
-Check file name; change to name of intrinsic file.
+Check file name; change to name of in- trinsic file.
 NOT ON INTRINSIC FILE Procedure referenced in an INTRINSIC declaration is not on the intrinsic file.
-Check procedure name and intrinsic tile; change name or include intrinsic in file.
+Check procedure name and intrinsic file; change name or in- clude intrinsic in file.
 OUT OF RANGE BRANCH An ASSEMBLE statement con- tains branch that is beyond range of direct branch.
-Check statement; change range of branch or use indirect addressing.
+Check statement; change range of branch or use in- direct addressing.
 PARAMETER NOT ALLOWED Interrupt procedure that should have no parameters has a parameter.
 Check procedure; remove parameter.
-PARAMETER NUMBER INCOMPATIBLE A procedure call has an in- correct number of parameters.
-Check procedure; change number of parameters accordingly.
+PARAMETER NUMBER A procedure call has an in- correct number of parameters.
+Check procedure; change number of parameters accordingly